If you’ve had a phone contract with mobile data for a long while, you’ll know exactly how much things have improved over

 When can I use 5G?

 - 30 May: EE turned on 5G in six UK cities

 - 3 July: Vodafone turned on 5G in seven UK cities

-- August 2019: Three will launch what it says is the UK's 'fastest' 5G network
+- August 2019: Three launched its 5G home broadband, but what it says is the UK's 'fastest' 5G network for phones is yet to arrive

 - October 2019: O2 will also launch its 5G network